 That’s a very, very simplified version of the process, but the point I’m making is this: adding a blog will increase the information these bots read and index on your website.

 More than 80% of consumers begin the purchasing process with online research, so being found online is becoming essential to your business.
 The more content you make available, the better your website traffic could be.
 If your website hasn’t changed since 1997, search engines and your lost customers will be able to tell.
+Web hosting has changed too, so if you are still hosting that 1997 website on the same web host, you some some speed and security upgrades.

 Value of Content on Your Website